Sylphony/wof_puzzle_board/README.md

-# WoF Puzzle Board
+# Wheel of Fortune Puzzle Board
-Web functional WoF puzzle board.
+Creating the *Wheel of Fortune* Puzzle Board's behavior with HTML/CSS/JS.